 In August 1904 the company were looking to purchase 2 van horses at least 16 hands in height.

 The Factories Act.

-In 1909 the laundry was under a new management of Mr Herbert James Barnett and forewoman Mrs Bull.
+In 1909 the laundry (similar to the one in the image as seen right) was under the new management of Mr Herbert James Barnett and forewoman Mrs Bull.
 In the same year the manager was taken to court for overworking the girls who were employed at the laundry.
 The girls were Miss Lily Powell, Miss Elsie May Biggs, Miss Agnes Barnett, Miss Eliza Rogers and Miss Emily Bent.
 The court were told that the girls and women were working 14 hour shifts on a daily basis.